 I only read that book the one time, and as I said at the beginning of this post, I don't know what it was called or who it was by.
 But it made a direct and specific difference in my life.
-Today, I still seek out books that have this kind of content because every time I do, I see hope.
-I see a chance for other people to realize what's happening.
-I see hope for me avoiding this kind of situation in the future, too.
-I can use books like these to explain to people what's happening, to gain a better understanding of the psychological and sociological concepts behind abuse and prejudice and other such issues, so that we can more effectively stand up for what's right.
-I try to write books that address these issues as well, because I could be the person who saves a life.
+Today, I still seek out books that have that kind of content because every time I do, I see hope.
+I see a chance for other people to find their truths.
+I see a way for us all to gain a better understanding of the psychological and sociological concepts behind abuse and prejudice and other such issues, so that we can more effectively stand up for what's right.
+I try to write books that address these topics too, because I could be the person who saves a life.
 And so could you, with your words.

 5th – http://thelittleenginethatcouldnt.wordpress.com/